caddy-dns/route53/README.md

                                   #   defaults to $AWS_REGION
                                   #   or us-east-1 (Route53 default)

-    wait_for_propagation false    # optional, defaults to true in libdns/route53 1.6
+    wait_for_propagation true     # optional, defaults to true in libdns/route53 1.6
                                   #   note that this is internal AWS propagation,
                                   #   not external DNS

-    max_wait_dur 60               # optional, defaults to 60 in libdns/route53 1.6
+    max_wait_dur 60               # seconds, optional, defaults to 60 in libdns/route53 1.6
     max_retries 5                 # optional, defaults to 5 in libdns/route53 1.6
     profile "real-profile"        # optional, rarely needed, defaults to $AWS_PROFILE session_token "TOKEN..."      # optional, rarely needed, defaults to $AWS_SESSION_TOKEN